lrq3000/spm_reorient_auto/README.md

 4. Coregister the functional onto the structural (this fine-tunes rotation to precisely match the subject's structural)

 The last 2 steps can be done by calling `auto_acpc_coreg()`, which has optimized default parameters for this task.

-For indication, on a dataset of ~400 subjects with some heavily brain damaged or artifacted, the coregistration success rate was more than 95%.
-We have plans to conduct a more formal analysis but (as usual with open source) there is no guarantee it will happen in the near future :-)

 For a comparison of various methods for AC-PC reorientation, the following article is a very good read: